 Law firms on average are trying to work around an eight-hour day.
 Law firms have a thirty-one percent utilization rate.
 When you break down by those cohorts, though, between growing stable and shrinking firms, there is a big difference.
 Growing firms are constantly improving their utilization rate.

-In conclusion, if you are looking for growth strategies for law firms, we suggest you look at the 2019 Legal Trend Report.
-If you want to learn more about law, visit our Youtube channel.
+In conclusion, if you are looking for growth strategies for law firms, we suggest you looking at the most current Legal Trends Report.